RiahiAmani/flask-postgres-docker-compose/README.md

-# Flask + PostgreSQL + Docker Compose
+# Flask Task Manager with PostgreSQL

-A simple Flask web application with PostgreSQL database and pgAdmin, fully containerized with Docker Compose.
+A task management web application with user authentication, built with Flask and PostgreSQL, fully containerized with Docker Compose.

 ## Features

-- Flask web app with contact form
+- User registration and login system
+- Create, complete, and delete tasks
+- User-specific task lists
-- PostgreSQL database for data persistence
+- PostgreSQL database with SQLAlchemy ORM
 - pgAdmin for database management
 - Fully containerized with Docker Compose